-This regulation-

-a.
-Prescribes general policy on the solicitation and sale of all goods, services and commodities, including all types of insurance on military installations that are sold or solicited by dealers, tradesmen, and their agents.

-b.
-Prescribes procedures for granting installation access on Army installations in the United States.
+This regulation contains policy on the solicitation and sale of all goods, services, and commodities, including all types of insurance on military installations that are sold or solicited by dealers, tradesmen, and their agents and includes procedures for granting access on Army installations in the U.S.; offering counseling assistance on consumer credit transactions; providing financial education programs to military personnel; evaluating solicitors; and initiating investigative and enforcement actions.
+It also identifies prohibited practices that may cause withdrawal of commercial solicitation privileges on Army installations and establishes notification requirements when privileges are withdrawn.

-c.
-Prescribes procedures for the annual registration requirements for the sale of insurance and securities on Army installations overseas.

-d.
-Identifies prohibited practices that may cause withdrawal of commercial solicitation privileges on Army installations and establishes notification requirements when privileges are withdrawn.

-e.
-Establishes procedures for persons solicited on Army installations to evaluate solicitors.

-f.
-Prescribes procedures for providing financial education programs to military personnel.

-g.
-Provides for counseling assistance on consumer credit transactions.

-h.
-Prescribes procedures for investigative and enforcement actions.

 1-2.
-References
+References and forms